10 Truly Disgusting Facts About Animal Culling Worldwide

 10 Grinding Baby Chicks Alive

-To this end, researchers are finding ways to determine if an embryo is male or female while the egg is still viable for sale.
-This would save billions of baby chicks from the grinder, and potentially billions of dollars.[1]
+Researchers are now developing technologies to determine the sex of embryos while the egg is still viable for sale.
+If successful, this could spare billions of chicks from the grinder and save the industry millions of dollars.

 9 Culling Endangered Species